katel85/pands-project2021-/README.md

 [3] 36 samples of target 2 were identified correctly and 14 were misclassified as target 1.

 Also included in the code for the scatterplots was the accuracy score which was found to be 0.89%.
-When we manually coded for accuracy above in the kmeans code we found to be the same 0.89%.
+When I manually wrote the eqation for accuracy from the pandas crosstab in the kmeans code I found accuracy to be the same 0.89%.
 The k-means algorithm predicted to a high degree of accuracy the correct species type based on the cluster analysis.

 ### Application of knowledge into practice:

-In order to apply into practice the different processes that I have learnt here I wanted to apply it to information I might deal with in my job as a laboratory scientist.
+In order to apply into practice the different analysis skills that I have learnt here I wanted to apply it to information I might deal with in my job as a laboratory scientist.
 I constructed a Covid Stats file with 4 numeric variables within three categories.
 The variables were Age, D-Dimer test result, Vitamin-D test result and Hospital LOS (Length of Stay).
 These variables were measured for three categories of covid patients :

 [1] Patients with Heart Disease